yatharthamishra0419/multimodule-cache/Readme.md

 Please refer to test cases for further integration issues.For test redis and aerospike are assumed to be installed in locahost

+##ServiceModuleNameProvider
+Each module must have one class implementing this interface.This will be used by library to get corresponding module name of a particular module